davidsalib/UWAFT_HMI/README.md

-# In-car Infotainment Simulation using Origami
+# Infotainment Prototype using Facebook's Origami

 ##Interactions:
 * Most buttons are interactable